vlandham/vlandham.github.com/_drafts/multivariate_maps.md

 Hopefully this was a fun romp through the fun and strange possibilities of multivariate map displays.
 Come back to this page for potential inspiration or jumping off points the next time someone demands a map for your complex data.

+Of course I'm not the only one who likes collecting, nor the first to ponder multivariate map encodings.
+For more, check out the great [Axis Maps Thematic Cartography Guide](http://axismaps.github.io/thematic-cartography/) which includes a multivariate section.

 Have a technique I missed?
 Let me know!

-Of course I'm not the only one who likes collecting, nor the first to ponder multivariate map encodings!

-For more, check out the great [Axis Maps Thematic Cartography Guide](http://axismaps.github.io/thematic-cartography/) which includes a multivariate section.

-Also, some of these examples came from [this GIS StackExchange](https://gis.stackexchange.com/questions/4568/effectively-displaying-demographic-data-on-a-printed-map).